russej7/Senior-Design-Fall-2024/user_manual.md

 -   Click "Print" to print out the citation and save it.

--   Click "Save" to save the citation
+-   Click "Save" to save the citation.